blinkcard/blinkcard-in-browser/README.md

 **Keep in mind:** Versions BlinkCard 2.0.0 and above require an internet connection to work under our new License Management Program.

 This means your web app has to be connected to the Internet in order for us to validate your trial license key.
-Scanning or data extraction of identity documents still happens offline, in the browser itself.
+Scanning or data extraction of documents still happens offline, in the browser itself.

 Once the validation is complete, you can continue using the SDK in an offline mode (or over a private network) until the next check.